 In calculating the forest sector reduction, regulatory compliance was associated with enrollment of a forest parcel in the Vermont's Use Value Appraisal (UVA) Program.
 The program enables eligible private landowners who practice long-term forestry to have their land appraised based on the property's value of production of wood rather than its residential or commercial development value.
 To qualify, parcels must contain at least 25 acres that will be enrolled and be managed according to a forest management plan approved by the Vermont Department of Forests, Parks and Recreation (FPR).
 Parcels enrolled in the UVA Program require application of the Acceptable Management Practices (AMPs) for Maintaining Water Quality on Logging Jobs in Vermont to the maximum practical extent possible.
 Forestland parcels enrolled in the UVA Program are eligible for phosphorus credit if the 10-year forest management plan and compliance work began after the TMDL modeling periods.
 For the Lake Champlain Basin, this refers to UVA enrollment only after 2010.
-Previous Phase 3's did not include UVA acreage as part of the P reduction calculation, resulting in minimal forest sector reduction estimates.
+Previous Phase 3 did not include UVA acreage as part of the P reduction calculation, resulting in minimal forest sector reduction estimates.
 The ANR is still evaluating the estimated phosphorus reductions assigned to UVA program compliance.
-This review may result in changes to the estimated forest sector phosphorus reductions related to future UVA program compliance.